deependhulla/limit-email-access-by-country/README.md

 ## Quick Details for Understanding for implementation
-- We have set up Postfix / Dovecot with Vmail Mailserver on Debian 9.x 64bit Linux using PostfixAdmin.
+- We have set up Postfix / Dovecot with Vmail Mailserver on Debian 9.x 64bit Linux using [GroupOffice-MailServer](https://groupoffice.readthedocs.io/en/latest/install/debian.html#mailserver).
-- For easy understanding have used dummy name  mail.deependhulla.com in conf files for reference.
+- For easy understanding have used dummy name  *mail.deependhulla.com* in conf files for reference.
-- We have installed Apache2 + LetsEncrypt SSL &  GroupOffice for web-based access with two-factor Auth from any location.
+- We have installed Apache2 + LetsEncrypt SSL &  [GroupOffice](https://groupoffice.readthedocs.io/en/latest/install/debian.html) for web-based access with two-factor Auth from any location.
 - With only 110/143/25 Port configured only for localhost use.
 - We used our existing MX infra for filtering Mails and to deliver to this server.